SaladHat/SaladHat/README.md

-hi im doing this format cause im unoriginal lmao
+ Welcome to my readme.

-- hello im @SaladHat
+- hello i'm @SaladHat
-- i code in python
-- im attempting to learn advanced python
-- uhhh if you want to reach me, idk @ me on twitter @Salad_Hats
+- If you'd like to reach me, @saladhatt on twitter

 <!---
 SaladHat/SaladHat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.